Your Guide to Self-Assessment

 • From 3 months late: taxpayers will be charged an automatic daily penalty of £10 per day up to a £900 maximum.

-• From 6 months late: taxpayers will be charged additional penalties which are the greater of 5% of the tax due or £300
+• From 6 months late: taxpayers will be charged additional penalties which are the greater of 5% of tax due or £300

 Paying the tax you owe